• Skip to primary navigation

 “I’m doing IVF, so this doesn’t help me.”

 Wrong!
 It turns out that more sex increases the likelihood of IVF success!
-Skip the days when the doctor says it is a no-no, but go for it every chance you have!
+Skip the days when the doctor says it is a no-no, but go for it every chance you are allowed!
 Plus, seminal fluid helps implantation!

 In terms of timing we had doctors, midwives, and family friends all giving us different, conflicting advice about timing sex.
 My grandmother had the best advice, “just make sure you have lots and lots of sex!”
 She should know, she had seven children!
 Finally I found a study that confirmed grandma’s advice.
 We decided to commit ourselves to having sex every day to maximize our chances of getting pregnant, and I threw the basal thermometer out.
 Not only did it work but we realized the more we had sex, the happier we were, and the deeper our affection for each other grew.
 It makes sense!
 Sex releases oxytocin which encourages feelings of love, affection, and happiness.
 Also, it can often be exercise.